rrk1/FPGA-FPV-scaler/README.md

 The circuit is composed from Ti TVP5150AM1 PAL/NTSC digital video decoder and Artix 7 FPGA.
 Some SDRAM is present on the development board, but not used now.

-Connections betwen FPGA chip and TVP5150 are pretty straightforward an can be derived from constraints file.
-I2C SDA and SCL lines are pulled-up to 3.3V bus with 2.2k resistors.
+Connections betwen FPGA chip and TVP5150 are pretty straightforward and can be derived from constraints file.
+I2C SDA and SCL lines are pulled-up at 5150 side to 3.3V with 2.2k resistors.
 Also, there is a small shottky diode in line with FPGA SCL out to mimic open-drain behavior.
 That's a last-minute hack, sorry :)

 Also, this TVP5150 module lacks chip reset connection.
 You need to route a small wire to TVP's reset pin.